top of page

 I’m thinking of Alice - a woman I knew a long time ago.

+Alice dated women.
 Her relationships often began with intensity that felt intoxicating.
 One partner gave her a gold necklace after their third date, another booked a weekend in the Lake District within the first month and spoke early about forever.

 Alice felt chosen.
 Deeply seen.

 But her body told a different story.
 She couldn’t sleep.
 Her appetite disappeared.
 She checked her phone constantly - not from excitement, but from anxiety or relief.
 Every time the attention dipped, panic rose.

-The relationships every time ended abruptly.
-She described her heartbreak as also physical - shaking, nausea, an ache in her chest.
 Years later, I met her by accident in a shop and we agreed to have a coffee.
 Her relationship looked nothing like the previous ones.

 She said there were no overwhelming gestures.
 No rush.
 No hot and cold treatment.
+Her partner showed up consistently.
+They met for coffee, cooked dinner together, and went on long walks.

 At first, Alice thought something was missing.
 What was missing wasn’t chemistry.
 It was nervous-system activation.